 A camera system has been designed and fabricated based upon the above analysis.
-The specific characteristics of this instrument can be found in [14].
+The specific characteristics of this instrument can be found in the paper by Pereira et al (1999).
 The DDPIV spatial accuracy and velocity accuracy are addressed hereafter.